 The Differences Between Electric Molding Machines and Hydraulic

-Injection Molding is is a manufacturing process for producing parts by injecting molten material into a mold of a shape they or their customer desire.
+Injection Molding is a manufacturing process for producing parts by injecting molten material into a mold of a shape they or their customer desire.
 Injection molding can be performed with a host of materials; most commonly thermoplastic and thermosetting polymers, but also including metals, glasses, elastomers, confections, and others.
 To create the high pressures necessary the energy is commonly produced by hydraulics or electric motors.

-According to the Plastics Industry Association, a full-electric injection molding machine is defined as one that has at least its three main axes (clamp movement, injection, and metering/plasticating) driven by SANMOTION servo motors.
+According to the Plastics Industry Association, a full-electric injection molding machine is defined as one that has at least its three main axes (clamp movement, injection, and metering/plasticating) driven by servo motors.
 The remaining three axes (nozzle touch, ejection, and mold-height adjustment) can still be driven by hydraulics and fit the same definition.

 The most efficient version of these machines however are the ones that are fully electric.
 They have virtually no power loss and require far less maintenance than their hybrid and fully hydraulic counterparts.